 How to prepare?

 Since 1 February 2020, the United Kingdom is no longer part of the European Union.
-However, in accordance with the withdrawal agreement (Council, 2019/C 384 I/01) concluded between the EU and the United Kingdom, European law remained applicable until the end of 2020.
+However, in accordance with the withdrawal agreement (Council, 2019/C 384 I/01) concluded between the EU and the United Kingdom, European law remains applicable until the end of 2020.

 In view of these recent developments, further analysis of the agreement is required to assess its impact on the below information.